Tatton Hall: Cellar and kitchen

+Alan de Tatton, a trained engineer, inherited Tatton in 1909, and applied his skills to improving the house.
+Tatton Hall was one of the first to be electrified and the kitchen range used a coal-fired boiler beneath instead of an open flame in the kitchen.
+The house also had the first indoor domestic refrigerator.

-In the basement of Tatton Hall is a 400 mm gauge coal railway supplied by Decauville.
+In the basement of is a 400 mm gauge coal railway supplied by Decauville.
 It was used to transport coal to the boilers of the heating system.
 The railway may date from the time of the 1884 conversion, when an entrance hall was added to the north side and a smoking room to the west side.

 Present day

 Tatton Hall was designated as a Grade I listed building on 5 March 1959.
 The hall is financed on behalf of the National Trust by Cheshire East Council.
 The house is open to the public at advertised times.